DoctorDalek1963/Julia-Gravity/README.md

 These are all optional and if any attribute is not specified for any particular body, then it will be randomly generated with a suitable range of values for that attribute.

-The program will output the full commands necessary to recreate a simulation, so if you generate one with random attributes, you can use this output to generate the same simulation, but with more frames, for example.
+The program will output the full command necessary to recreate a simulation, so if you generate one with random attributes, you can use this output to generate the same simulation, but with more frames, for example.
+If you use the `--quiet` flag, the command will still be written to `command_log.txt` with the time it was run.

 With the `-p` and `-v` flags, you can either specify all `x,y,z` coordinates or you can specify a single number in place of `x,y,z` to set them all to the same thing.
 You can also use precise selectors, so you can specify just part of the attribute.
 For example, `-v a,x15,z0` will give all bodies a velocity of 15 m/s in the x direction, 0 m/s in the z direction, and a random velocity in the y direction.